Family Ski Holidays France

 Choosing the best options for family ski holidays

-Val Thorens is a large resort that offers excellent ski possibilities for all types of groups but not all the residences in the resort would be ideal for families due to their location to the centre of the resort and what the residences themselves offer.
-Alternatively, La Rosiere is an excellent family resort and any of the residences we feature are all ideal for families.
+Val Thorens is a large resort that offers excellent ski possibilities for all types of groups but not all the residences in the resort would be ideal for families due to the facilities on offer.
+La Rosière is also an excellent family resort and very popular with our clients and all the accommodation is suitable for families.

-Another consideration is that if your children are of school age then school holiday availability in the popular family resorts get extremely booked up early, so it is worth bearing that in mind if you want to guarantee a specific resort or residence.
+Remember: If your children are of school age then school holiday availability in the popular family resorts get booked up early, so it is worth bearing that in mind if you want to guarantee a specific resort or residence.